ravish-oo/opoch-toe-arc-agi-v3/docs/human_pair_programmer_files/reviewer_tester_prompt.md

 # for avoiding MD files
 pls proceed. for review. u can avoid writing a review file unless something u want to raise then write in reviews/ else if things are fine then just show me a summary on terminal itself and avoid time wasting in writing files. same applies to tests as well.. something breaks then we need reports.. not for sake of it

+# sweep instructions

+so we want to battle test our implementation till WO-04. i was talking to my gpt and they gave me this [instructions]

+  but larger point being we run 50 tests to see:
+1. are our receipts sacrosanct and do they capture all
+2. if everything is thr all test shud pass till WO-04 and recepts shud so it
+3. if not then we shall see how many tests are stuck and receipts shud show how and whr...

+so can u execute this? again whatever bug or gap u find, u report and not change our code.. so let's run  a sweep on 50 tasks and let's see what we get.. hv u understood what needs to be done? pls assess and confirm and then we can proceed